alexandre-lelain/js-extra/README.md

 Any contribution would be more than welcome!
 You think you can optimize the algorithms of existing functions ?
 Please, open a PR! :)

-You would like to add a function that Javascript doesn't have natively ?
+You would like to add a function that JavaScript doesn't have natively ?
 Please, go ahead and open a PR! :)

 Found any bugs or you have some ideas ?
 Please, open an issue! :)